Something Is Happening

 Bob Dylan '65: Meeting "The Press" interview in Rolling Stone Rock 'n' Reader

-Bob Dylan as Bob Dylan Paul J Robbins interview in
+Bob Dylan as Bob Dylan Paul J Robbins interview in Stephen

 Bob Dylan's Publications in Broadside Magazine